Audience: All Volunteers, Headquarters Staff & Contractors

-Q. Will SCORE Engage offer chapters and volunteers improved ability to see the impact of their efforts?
+Q. Will SCORE Engage offer chapters and volunteers an improved ability to see the impact of their efforts?

 For MVP1, SCORE Engage will provide chapters better ability to follow engagement during the volunteer onboarding process.
 Volunteers will better be able to see how clients are engaging with SCORE through mentoring sessions and event participation.

 All performance data will still be reported through BIRT, which will merge data from both CORE and SCORE Engage (including NPS data).
 Future iterations of SCORE Engage (beyond MVP1) will include enhanced dashboards and reporting that will either supplement or replace the BIRT reports and may include client engagement survey information.